-Tenders that have not been rejected shall be assessed by the Shire of Wagin by means of a written evaluation against the pre-determined criteria.
+Tenders that have not been rejected shall be assessed by the panel by means of a written evaluation against the pre-determined criteria.
 The tender evaluation panel shall assess each tender that has not been rejected to determine which tender is most advantageous.